seattleflu/assembly/README.md

 ### 10. Pileup
 Generates [Pileup](https://en.wikipedia.org/wiki/Pileup_format) for BAM file using [samtools mpileup](http://www.htslib.org/doc/samtools.html).

+  _Important Flags_:
+  * `-a` to print out all positions, including zero depth (this is necessary for generating the low coverage Bedfile later)
+  * `-A` to not discard anomalous read pairs
+  * `-Q` to set the minimum base quality to consider a read (set to match the minimum in `varscan mpileup2snp` so that their coverage depths match)

 ### 11. Call SNPs
 Calls SNPs from the Pileup based on parameters set in the config file using [varscan mpileup2snp](http://varscan.sourceforge.net/using-varscan.html#v2.3_mpileup2snp)